Shubhamai/pytorch-vqgan/README.md

 > **Note:** This is a work in progress.

-This repo purpose is to serve as a more cleaner and feature-rich implementation of the VQGAN - *[Taming Transformers for High-Resolution Image Synthesis](https://arxiv.org/abs/2010.11929)* from the initial work of [dome272's repo](https://github.com/dome272/VQGAN-pytorch) in PyTorch from scratch.
+This repo purpose is to serve as a cleaner and feature-rich implementation of the VQGAN - *[Taming Transformers for High-Resolution Image Synthesis](https://arxiv.org/abs/2010.11929)* from the initial work of [dome272's repo](https://github.com/dome272/VQGAN-pytorch) in PyTorch from scratch.
 There's also a great video on the [explanation of VQGAN](https://youtu.be/wcqLFDXaDO8) by dome272.

 I created this repo to better understand VQGAN myself, and to provide scripts for faster training and experimentation with a toy dataset like MNIST etc. I also tried to make it as clean as possible, with comments, logging, testing & coverage, custom datasets & visualizations, etc.